 - 8 Blockers with 4 pins

-- $5 from every purchase goes directly to support the Knitted Knockers organisation, which provides knitted breast prosthetics to women who have undergone mastectomies or other procedures to the breast.
+- $5 from every purchase goes directly to support the Knitted Knockers organisation, which provides knitted breast prosthetics to people who have undergone mastectomies or other procedures to the breast.

-- If you don’t like pretty colors, these aren’t for you.
+- If you don’t like the variety of pretty colors or the color pink, these aren’t for you.